 Every year, we allocate a portion of that margin to each member’s account, based upon their use of services.
 CVT uses funds not paid directly back to members to build facilities, repair the network, and make project improvements.

 CVT measures each member’s capital credits by subtracting expenses from revenue totals to determine the margin.
 When the co-op’s finances permit, the Board of Directors may vote to refund or retire capital credits.
-This year, Copper Valley Telecom is excited to announce that CVTC will be paying out a total of $950,000 to its members!
+In 2021, Copper Valley Telecom payed out a total of $950,000 to its members!
 These funds result from retiring the remaining part of allocations from 2002, 16% of retired allocations from 2003, and 5% from 2020.

 If you have any questions regarding your capital credit check or need to make changes to your mailing address, please email us at email@example.com.

 As opposed to a typical corporation that is owned by shareholders and exists to generate profits for them, a cooperative is an organization established to provide certain goods or services to its members.
 Shareholders exercise control over the corporation based on the number of shares they own.
 Unlike a corporation, a cooperative is owned by those it provides service to, the members, and operates at cost.
 A cooperative principle is that each cooperative member’s vote is of equal value regardless of how long the member has been a member, or how much business they do with the cooperative.

 Capital credits represent the economic participation of the members of the cooperative.
 Rather than seeking capital funding through investors, a cooperative funds its operations through the business the member does with the cooperative.
-The excess of the member’s payments for services over the expenses and costs of providing those services are received as capital for the ongoing operations of the cooperative.
+Members, through their patronage, furnish capital for the ongoing operations of the cooperative.